 filetto narrow the list of options.

-Select File reader input adapter using replacement fields to write a template file output from the StreamBase Standard Adapters category.
+Select File reader input adapter using replacement fields from the StreamBase Standard Adapters category.

 StreamBase Studio creates a project for the sample.